👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 Regions where descending dry air suppresses cloud formation and precipitation, as is associated

-with dry climates, which matter to and are related with the geography of Iran
+with dry climates, which matter to and are related to the geography of Iran

 3. Subpolar Low Pressure Belts (around